Aggies earn a league-high six All-Big West Conference awards; Shorts II becomes conference's first-ever Player and

-Kyle Vogt is in his sixth season at UC Davis, followin the program's most successful year in school history) at UC Davis as an assistant coach after being hired in June, 2012.
+Kyle Vogt is in his sixth season at UC Davis, followin the program's most successful year, as an assistant coach after being hired in June, 2012.
 In his role, he assists in all areas of the Aggies' program, specializing in defensive schemes, perimeter play and development, recruiting and opponent scouting.

 "I am very excited to add Kyle to our staff," said head men's basketball coach Jim Les shortly after Vogt's hiring.
 "He is an accomplished Division I assistant that brings with him great knowledge and enthusiasm.
 He will be a tremendous asset to our staff and an excellent resource for our players both on and off the floor."